RSF Kobol

 The RSF Kobol is a French monophonic synthesizer released in 1978, described by some as "the French Minimoog".
-It could process external sounds to through the envelope and filter section.
+It could process external sounds through the envelope and filter section.
 It was created by Ruben and Serge Fernandez.
 Fewer than 200 were made as they were not mass-produced.
 The Kobol is a very versatile instrument, offering many sought-after features of other analogue synthesizers of its time.